Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 The contrastive loss function (InfoNCE) ties this together.
 For each query \(q\) with positive document \(d^+\) and a set of negative documents \(\{d^-_1, \ldots, d^-_n\}\):

-The industry solution is Hybrid Search: run both retrieval methods in parallel, then fuse the results.
+The standard fix is hybrid search: run both retrieval methods in parallel, then fuse the results.

 Reciprocal Rank Fusion (RRF)

-The challenge with hybrid search is that BM25 and dense retrieval produce scores on entirely different scales.
-BM25 scores are unbounded (0 to 100+), while cosine similarity is bounded between -1 and 1.
-Attempting a simple linear combination requires continuous tuning.
+The challenge with hybrid search is that BM25 and dense retrieval produce scores on completely different scales.
+BM25 scores are unbounded (0 to 100+), and cosine similarity is bounded between -1 and 1.
+A simple linear combination needs continuous tuning to stay sane.

-Reciprocal Rank Fusion (Cormack et al., 2009) solves this by discarding raw scores entirely and relying purely on rank position:
+Reciprocal Rank Fusion (Cormack et al., 2009) drops raw scores entirely and uses only the rank position:

-Where \(k\) is a smoothing constant (typically 60) that mitigates outlier dominance.
-RRF gives higher priority to items consistently ranked near the top across both methods, even if one system scores it much higher than the other.
-This rank-based approach eliminates the scale mismatch entirely.
+Where \(k\) is a smoothing constant (typically 60) that softens outlier dominance.
+RRF rewards items that consistently rank near the top across both methods, even if one system scores them much higher than the other.
+By going rank-based, the scale mismatch problem disappears.

 The implementation: